NHL uniform: History

-2000–07
+2000–2007

-From the 2000–01 season, up to the 2005–06 NHL season, all team sweaters were made by The Hockey Company in an NHL-wide deal, and were branded with subsidiary brands.
+From the 2000–01 season, up to the 2005–06 season, all team sweaters were made by The Hockey Company in an NHL-wide deal, and were branded with subsidiary brands.
 The Koho brand was on dark sweaters and third sweaters, while the CCM brand was on the white sweaters.
 The Hockey Company began the practice of putting the manufacturer's logo on the back of the sweater, below the neck, rather than on the back of the waist hem, as had previously been the practice.
 Jofa, another subsidiary, made the sweaters for referees and linesmen until the 2005–06 season, when they were re-branded CCM which they remain as of 2008–09.

 Following Reebok's purchase of The Hockey Company, all official NHL team sweaters were switched to the Reebok (Rbk Hockey) brand, while cheaper replica sweaters sold to fans retained the CCM branding.
-Reebok logos are on the side boards in all NHL arenas (for marketing purposes) just above the blue and red lines.
+Reebok logos were on the side boards in all NHL arenas (for marketing purposes) just above the blue and red lines.